bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ## 3. Creating a Build stage

 Before we create our CodeBuild environment, we need to upload the YAML file with all the build commands and specifications.
-This file will be read by the CodeBuild everytime a new build must be done.
+This file will be read by CodeBuild everytime a new build must be done.

 In Clou9, click in **File > New File**